The following post was contributed by entrepreneur-turned-VC Eden Shochat.

 Again, this is easier said than done for mobile applications.
 There are some unique considerations impacting mobile apps, mostly because this is a hybrid of client/server applications that have an auto-update mechanism, but where they users don’t have to upgrade.
 There is a delay in measurable impact caused by version up-take times.
 When deploying mobile apps, it can take a week before you have significant numbers, which underscores the importance of both instrumenting the app and choosing approximate soft indicators that you could use in the early days to evaluate feature success/failure.

 For this approach to work you need to be brutally honest with yourself.
+First of all, you need hosting.
+Good hosting.
+You can try and find a HostGator Cyber Monday Deal 2016 coupon, but even with that – a powerful server for this will not be cheap.
 Every feature should have a post-mortem (maybe a bad name, it’s not where all features go to die) where you compare the actual impact the feature has on your product vs. what you originally thought it would have.
 Even if it’s a feature with positive outcome, think back to the drivers of your prediction – did it not meet them fully? why is that?
 What made you mis-predict?
 How can you improve your prediction accuracy in future features?
 Or maybe, did it surpass them?
 WHY?
 This can be a great basis for making decisions for future features.
 Only if you do this process religiously can you use this as the basis for feature selection in the future.
 This also means that some features should be retired.
 Complexity is the root of many retention issues, and you shouldn’t be shy of killing/retiring features that don’t contribute to the top-level KPIs.
 Sometimes counter-intuitive but think Instagr.am/Picplz vs. the larger social networks.

 One example of result-centric product design could be a new widget for an imaginary Android project management application.
 The primary goal for the widget would be retention, as it’s visible most of the time, unlike applications that require the user to launch them.
 Our users are people who have too much on their mind, want to get things done and need help focusing.
 Many of those users try to get organized in a variety of ways but aren’t necessary power users.
 For them, the widget should be a way to better organize a short-term todo list that they look at more regularly than the overall list of things they need to do within the project.
 Most of the task lists in our lives and projects quickly become unmanageable and become a source of discomfort rather than a tool that makes us feel better organized.